Watson-Creative/watson-webflow/README.md

 - **Viewport-Based Triggering**: All animations automatically trigger when elements enter the viewport (10% visibility threshold)
 - **One-Time Animation**: Each element animates only once when it first becomes visible
+- **Click to Retrigger**: Click any animated text to replay its animation
 - **Performance Optimized**: Uses Intersection Observer for efficient scroll detection
 - **Manual Control**: Animations can also be triggered programmatically via JavaScript
+- **10 Different Animation Styles**: Wide variety of professional text effects
+- **Custom Class Mapping**: Support for automatic animation assignment to custom classes

 ### Available Animation Classes